eltonsantos/gestao-pagamentos/README.md

 Returns the details of a specific payment, identified by id.
 Permissions: Access allowed to the user themselves or administrators.

+- GET /payments/top_selling_sellers

+Returns the details of the top selling sellers.
+Permissions: Access allowed only admin.

+- GET /payments/sales_by_date

+Returns the details of the sales by date.
+Permissions: Access allowed only admin.

 - POST /payments